cfindlayisme/miniircd-docker/README.md

 Same as miniircd: GPL v2

 ## Why?
 Makes my declaritive infrastructure easier to manage.
-I can just add this to my docker-compose.yaml and have a irc server running.
+I can just add this to my docker-compose.yaml and have an irc server running.

+Mainly using it for testing things locally as needed as miniircd has limited features.
+Great for this purpose though!